syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if any cell in the array is empty or contains text in it and if the array does not have an equal number of rows and columns.
+&#35;VALUE! - occurs if any cell in the array is empty or contains text in it and if the array does not have an equal number of rows and columns.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img43.png)

+_MMULT_

 ### MUNIT